 Minimum amount of participants: 15 (published by 15 December 2018)

 Passed propedeutic year, preferably with project or internship experience; also check requirements of your own study.

 Roorda, Niko : Fundamentals of Sustainable Development, 2017 (second edition), Earthscan Routledge, isbn 978-1-138-09265-5

-Febr-March: Kick off symposium at the start (full day) and 6-7 blocks of lectures of 2-4 hours per week.
+Febr-March: Kick off symposium at the start (full day) and four blocks of lectures of 2-4 hours per week.
 Rest of the time is self study (Roorda book) and four assignments.
 Detailed schedule available by the end of December 2018 or the beginning of January 2019

-May-June: Project progress meetings, consulting hours 3-4 hours per week, some guest lectures/conferences, rest of time to be planned by project teams.
+April-June: Project work, project progress meetings, consulting hours 3-4 hours per week, and 3-4 hours guest lectures/conferences.
+Rest of time to be planned by project teams.